morteza-ayashi/morteza-ayashi/README.md

 - 👋 Hi, I’m Morteza
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning php
 - 📫 How to reach me morteza9.dev@gmail.com

 <!---